The Impact Of Soft And Hard Water On Laundry

 By Marilee Nelson |

-Today we’re answering one of the most frequently asked questions we receive: how hard or soft water affects your laundry, specifically how it affects Branch Basics Laundry performance and how to adjust accordingly.
+Today we’re answering one of the most frequently asked questions we receive: how hard or soft water affects your laundry, specifically how it affects Branch Basics Laundry and Laundry Detergent performance, and how to adjust accordingly.

 What Is Hard Water Vs. Soft Water?